Spain: 1 dead in church machete attacks, terror link probed

 Spain’s National Court said a judge has opened an investigation into a possible act of terrorism.

 Police are investigating the incident, the interior ministry said, to determine the “nature of the attack.”
-It offered no further detail on the attacker's possible motive.
+It offered no detail on the attacker’s motive.

-“These are sad moments of suffering, we are united by the pain of families of the victims and for the Diocese of Cádiz,” he added.
+“These are sad moments of suffering, we are united by the pain of families of the victims and for the Diocese of Cádiz,” García added.

-Algeciras is located near the southern tip of Spain.
-It is home to an important port.
+The town hall declared a day of mourning when flags will fly at half-staff.

+“We are all stunned by these acts, which have filled us with pain,” Mayor José Landaluce said.
+“Algeciras has always been a city where concord and tolerance reign, despite incidents like this that create an image that does not correspond to reality.”

 Commented